mr55p-dev/molecular-magic/README.md

   - `clean_database.py` removes specific subsets of molecules based on calculated properties.
   - `create_features.py` calculates historgams and creates the vector representation.
 - `model_training/` has the code for training models with the different configurations and experimental parameters.
 It references several files which correspond to modifications of the dataset, either in the cleaning or feature creation stages.
 - `raw_analysis` is the code for taking the Gaussian16 output files for each molecule (one file for initial geometry, one for calculated geometry and energy, one for thermodynamic quantities) and parsing them into representation which is used by `feature_generation`.
-This is a really really inefficient process, and will probably be modified to keep only the relevant properties of each molecule saved as numeric or binary data.

 ## Requirements